inkognitro/oas-tszod-gen/README.md

 ## Lacking OAS3 support
-- Although `default` is supported for response status codes, status code pattern matching (e.g. [5XX](https://swagger.io/docs/specification/describing-responses/)) is ignored by the generator and will not get recognized by TS.
+- Although `default` is supported for response status codes, status code pattern matching (e.g. for [5XX](https://swagger.io/docs/specification/describing-responses/)) is ignored by the generator and will not get recognized by TS.
 As of right now, it is added as a possible response having `any` status code.
 - The generated code for the ["not" keyword](https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/#not)